AkeelMedina22/WebGL-Mandelbrot-on-GPU/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This is a question from CS 440 Computer Graphics offered at Habib University in Fall 2021.

-Rendering Mandelbrot using WebGL is much simpler when simply passing calculated colors to the fragment shader.
-To do the majority of calculation directly via the fragment shader, using GLSL, was the goal of this question.
+Doing the Mandelbrot calculation directly via the fragment shader was the goal of this project.
+Attention was also paid to how efficient it could be.
+In the future I will add a zoom feature.

 ### Built With